charlotearaneta/hr-onboarding-automation/README.md

 Schedules follow-up tasks and reminders for probation reviews and check-ins.

 ### ✔ Modular & Extendable Design
-Built with scalability in mind—can integrate with additional HR tools and systems.
+Built with scalability in mind can integrate with additional HR tools and systems.

 ---